 The merchandising department oversees the sourcing, planning and allocation of merchandise to our stores, which allows us to utilize volume purchase discounts and maintain control over our inventory.
 We source our merchandise from approximately 1,800 vendors, consisting of domestic manufacturers and importers.
-Our Chief Executive Officer supervises a buying team consisting of over 45 merchants, as well as a planning and allocation team, which is comprised of over 20 associates.
+Our merchandising department consists of a buying team of 45 merchants and a planning and allocation team, which is comprised of over 25 associates.

-The buyers on our buying team have, on average, more than 15 years of experience in the retail business and have developed longstanding relationships with many of our vendors, including those controlling the distribution of branded apparel.
+The buyers on our buying team have, on average, more than 15 years of experience in the retail business and have developed long-standing relationships with many of our vendors, including those controlling the distribution of branded apparel.
 Our buyers, who are based in New York, Los Angeles and Savannah, travel regularly to the major United States apparel markets, visiting major manufacturers and attending national and regional apparel trade shows, including urban-focused trade shows.